 After mixing the crust, pour the mixture into a 9×13 pan (I’m in love with my stoneware baking dish from Pampered Chef).
 Make sure to press firmly on the crust to pack it down well, so it doesn’t get too crumbly after baking.

 The dried fruits and nuts in the topping are like a trail mix baked right in.
 The perfect snack for camping and hiking.

-The chocolate will be really gooey after baking, so don’t skip the cooling.
+After baking, the chocolate will be really gooey, so don’t skip the cooling.
 Once cooled, cut into small bars.
-These are thick and they are rich, so I cut them pretty small.
-One inch squares are the perfect size to grab 1 or 2 for a snack.
+These are thick and rich, so I cut them pretty small.
+One-inch squares are the perfect size to grab 1 or 2 for a snack.
 Make them extra-portable by individually wrapping the cut squares and drop into lunch boxes, picnic baskets, or backpacks.

 These healthy snack bars are great for breakfast – and even dessert!

 1 cup butter

 1 1/2 cups brown sugar (divided into 1 C and 1/2 C)